Dolomiti Via Ferrata Adventure Tour - Stages and holiday proposals in Val di Fassa

 Each stage of the Dolomiti Via Ferrata Adventure Tour can also be covered separately and from any point on the itinerary you can descend to the valley and return quickly to the place of departure, also using the shuttle bus service, the taxi service or the lifts.
 Holiday package Dolomiti Via Ferrata Adventure

 1st stage - Via Ferrata Roda de Vael

 Start: Carezza Pass

 Notes.
 Some maps suggest you to walk the itinerary in the opposite sense.
 Hence there are some important reasons according to which we propose you to carry out the Iron Way as described above.
-Firstly, the hardest climbing steps can be done by ascending the route, that means in safer conditions; secondly, starting from Vajolon Pass, the itinerary remains well exposed to the sun all day long.
-Overnight at Refuge Roda de Vael.
+Firstly, the hardest climbing steps can be done by ascending the route, that means in safer conditions; secondly, starting from "Vajolon" Pass, the itinerary remains well exposed to the sun all day long.
+Overnight at Roda di Vael Refuge.

 2nd stage - Via Ferrata Santner